Radical cleric Abu Qatada released from UK jail

-- NEW: He could be released on bail as early as Tuesday
+- NEW: Abu Qatada was released on bail Tuesday

-- The British government says Abu Qatada raised money for terrorist groups
+- The British government says he raised money for terrorist groups

 The British government says Abu Qatada raised money for terrorist groups, including organizations linked to former al Qaeda leader Osama bin Laden, and has publicly supported the violent activities of those groups.

 Profile: Abu Qatada: the preacher at the eye of the storm

 Videos of his preaching were found in a German apartment used by some of those involved in the 9/11 attacks on the United States, including ringleader Mohammed Atta.

 Abu Qatada has denied the allegations against him.

 Also known as Omar Othman, Abu Qatada arrived in the United Kingdom in 1993 and applied for asylum on the grounds that he had been tortured by Jordanian authorities.
 He came to Britain on a forged United Arab Emirates passport, according to court documents, and claimed asylum for himself, his wife and their three children.